Daily High to Daily Low: Is It Safe to Buy Discovery Inc. (DISCA)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DISCA starting from LOWE KENNETH W, who sale 91,836 shares at the price of $25.22 back on Dec 04.
-After this action, LOWE KENNETH W now owns 1,202,403 shares of Discovery Inc., valued at $2,316,104 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DISCA starting from BENNETT ROBERT R, who sale 100,000 shares at the price of $51.75 back on Feb 24.
+After this action, BENNETT ROBERT R now owns 0 shares of Discovery Inc., valued at $5,175,020 using the latest closing price.

 Stock Fundamentals for DISCA